 2. Payment by County to Contractor shall be monthly.
 Claims that are received after the tenth (10th) working day of the month are considered to be late submissions and may be subject to a delay in payment.
 Claims that are received 180 days or more after the date of service are considered to be late claims.
 County reserves the right to deny invoices with late claims or claims for which completed service reporting forms or electronic service files are not received.
-Claims may be sent to BHRS-Contracts-Unit@smcgov.org OR:
+Claims may be sent to:

-County of San Mateo Behavioral Health and Recovery Services 2000 Alameda de las Pulgas, Suite 280 San Mateo, CA 94403 revenues be less than the amounts anticipated for any period of this Agreement, the maximum payment obligation and/or payment obligations for specific services may be reduced at the discretion of the Chief of San Mateo County Health or designee.
+County of San Mateo Behavioral Health and Recovery Services 2000 Alameda de las Pulgas, Suite 280 San Mateo, CA 94403